Governance Documents

 Each employee must fulfill his/her responsibility to ensure that the Company’s records are accurate and that they are supported by the appropriate documentation.
 All business records must be prepared with care and complete candor.

 If at any time an employee becomes aware of the misuse of the Company’s funds or any irregular accounting or financial activity, the employee is required to report such misuse.
-Employees can report such concerns to their management, their Human Resources representative or the Legal Department.
+Employees can report such concerns to their management, their Human Resources Business Partner or the Legal Department.

-An employee can also make a report to either the Company’s non-retaliation and business integrity helpline at 800-963-3798 or the whistleblower hotline at chair.auditcommittee@ choosemedifast.com
+An employee can also make a report to either the Company’s Non-Retaliation and Business Integrity Helpline at 1-800-963-3798 or the Whistleblower Hotline at chair.auditcommittee@ medifastinc.com.

 L. Advertising and Selling

 It is imperative that the Company acts with the highest ethical standards in competing in the marketplace, which includes ensuring that advertising and sales techniques are truthful and responsible.
-All information that the Company provides about the products and services that it sells must be fair, factual and truthful.
+All information that the Company provides about the products and services that it sells must be fair, factual, and truthful.
 The Company must be able to support any specific advertising claims made about products and services.
-In addition, employees must be sure that all comparisons to competitors and their products and services are complete, accurate and not misleading.
-Advertising laws can restrict comparative advertising so all advertisements must be reviewed by the Compliance Department.
+In addition, employees must be sure that all comparisons to competitors and their products and services are complete, accurate, and not misleading.
+All advertisements must be reviewed by the Legal Department.

 M. Antitrust

-The Company must comply with all applicable fair competition and antitrust laws.
+The Company must comply with all applicable fair competition and antitrust laws globally.
 These laws attempt to ensure that businesses compete fairly and honestly and prohibit conduct seeking to reduce or restrain competition.
 Employees are strictly prohibited from entering into any understanding (written or otherwise) with a competitor that:

 If an employee is uncertain whether a contemplated action raises unfair competition or antitrust issues, the employee should contact the Legal Department for assistance.